How I use shared layout animations

 }

-As long as the elements that you want to transition between have the same layoutId and that id is unique to the group, the animation will work correctly.
+As long as the elements share the same layoutId and that Id is unique within the group, the animation will work correctly.

 <div className="relative flex h-full w-full items-center justify-center gap-8">